Southampton dealt Ings injury blow

 Ings was withdrawn after 27 minutes and tests have confirmed a slight hamstring issue, which head coach Ralph Hasenhuttl says could keep him sidelined into March.

-"Danny made a big step towards the ball last week and felt a problem in his hamstring," he said.
+"Danny made a big step towards the ball last week and felt a problem in his hamstring," he told a media conference ahead of this weekend's clash with Cardiff City.

 "It'll take him two or three weeks to come back from that.